 The word on the street is that in these times of Covid-19, #literary agents have more time to consider new projects, so it’s a great time to submit your #nonfiction #book #proposal.
 The other word is that #publishers are being ultra-cautious about what books they commission, and the amount they will pay authors as an advance.

 It’s a great time to take a good, hard look at your publishing options, and choose the one that fits you best.
 But it’s a mistake to think you have just two options: traditional publishing or self-publishing.

 I’m guilty of this mistake myself.
 Asking my author clients, “Do you want a traditional publishing deal, or are you planning to self-publish?”

-Making the choice seem binary, when it’s anything but.
+Making the choice seem binary when it’s anything but.

 Jane Friedman is publisher and editor of The Hot Sheet, a publishing industry newsletter for authors, and former publisher of Writer's Digest.
-She has an uncanny knack for cutting through the noise around the business of #writing, and making the big issues easy to understand.
+She has an uncanny knack for cutting through the noise around the business of #writing and making the big issues easy to understand.

 For each of the past six years, Jane has released a nifty infographic laying out the key paths to getting your book published.
 Her desire is for people to use it and share it, so here is the 2019-2020 version:

-On her website Jane expands on the considerations for each path.
+On her website, Jane expands on the considerations for each path.
 It’s totally worth checking out.

 If you’re working on your nonfiction book or book proposal at home right now, I want to tell you about a new online course I’m launching this month, “Build Your Author Platform.”
 This course contains everything I’ve learned about what it takes for authors to successfully connect with readers.
-At the end, participants will have a clear and achievable plan for reaching the widest possible audience.
+In the end, participants will have a clear and achievable plan for reaching the widest possible audience.

 Stay tuned for more details!